onerainymay/HIST4840-template/pages/about.md

 ## Transcript

 If you have a transcript of your podcast's text, this might be a good place to put it!
 Otherwise, you can delete this section.
-Maryam was here

 ## Links
 The following links and resources were referred to in in the podcast audio: